 DME can cause blurred vision, double vision, eye floaters, and other symptoms.
 These changes to your sight can make day-to-day life more challenging.

-Here, we cover tips that you can use to make living with DME more manageable, whether the condition is mild or advanced.
-You can also take proactive steps to help prevent DME from worsening.
+Here, we cover tips you can consider using to make living with DME more manageable, whether the condition is mild or advanced.
+There are also proactive steps you can consider taking to help prevent DME from worsening.

-Having the right tools may help you adjust to changes in your vision.
-Low vision aids help you live independently and do things like watch TV and read.
+Having the right tools may help you adjust to your vision changes.
+Low vision aids can help you live independently and do things like watch TV and read.

 Examples of low vision aids include:

 - large-print newspapers, magazines, books, and medication labels

 - high intensity or extra bright reading lamps

 - e-readers, computers, and tablets that let you enlarge the font size

 An eye specialist can suggest resources to help you find low vision aids.

 Your local library may offer a variety of large-print reading options.
 Organizations like Prevent Blindness also offer free resources.